A Magical Vintage Lampshade Flower Crown

 A handmade flower crown made from a vintage lampshade, oasis, and fresh flowers hanging on top of a magical table set for 40 guests.

-Now comes the exciting part, preparing the fresh flowers and greens that will adorn your flower crown.
-You want to use flowers that are larger and have a competent stem.
+Now comes the exciting part: preparing the fresh flowers and greens to decorate your flower crown.
+You want to use larger flowers with a competent stem.
 Because you will be pushing the stem into the netted floral foam bricks, the stem needs to be strong enough to push through the floral foam and support the flower head.

-Roses, gerbera daisies, and carnations come in many colors and make a beautiful flower crown.
+Roses, gerbera daisies, and carnations come in many colors and make beautiful flower crowns.
 Trim the stems of the flowers at an angle, leaving approximately 2-3 inches of stem length.
 Remove any leaves or thorns from the stems.
-While flowers like ranunculus are beautiful, their stems are too dainty and their petals too fragile to use, unless you reinforce the stems with floral wire.
+While flowers like ranunculus are beautiful, their stems are too dainty and their petals too fragile to use unless you reinforce the stems with floral wire.

 Start with the largest flowers first.
-Gerbera daisies are nice and wide and roses open nicely to cover a good amount of the netted floral foam.
-Carnations are a wonderful filler flower and of course, I love to use eucalyptus in all of my flower arrangements.
+Gerbera daisies are nice and wide, and roses open nicely to cover a lot of the netted floral foam.
+Carnations are an excellent filler flower; and I love using eucalyptus in all my flower arrangements.
 Remember to distribute the flowers evenly around the base of the lampshade, covering the entire surface.

 A handmade flower crown made from a vintage lampshade, oasis, and fresh flowers hanging on top of a magical table set for 40 guests.

-Once the bottom of the lampshade is filled with flowers, turn the lampshade right side up.
-In order to add flowers to the top of the netted floral foam bricks, balance the lampshade on top of a vessel that is taller than the lampshade so that the flowers you just added to the bottom of the lampshade do not sit on your work surface.
-Finish filling the top and the inside of the netted floral foam bricks so that they are completely filled.
+Once the bottom of the lampshade is filled with flowers, turn it right side up.
+To add flowers to the top of the netted floral foam bricks, balance the lampshade on top of a taller vessel so that the flowers you just added to the bottom of the lampshade do not sit on your work surface.
+Finish filling the top and the inside of the netted floral foam bricks so they are filled.

 A handmade flower crown made from a vintage lampshade, oasis, and fresh flowers hanging on top of a magical table set for 40 guests.

-To add depth and texture to your flower crown, incorporate foliage or greenery between the flowers.
+Incorporate foliage or greenery between the flowers to add depth and texture to your flower crown.
 Step back periodically to assess the balance and adjust as needed.

-Once the netted floral foam bricks are completely filled, you are ready to hang your gorgeous creation!
+Once the netted floral foam bricks are filled, you can hang your gorgeous creation!

 Hanging the Vintage Lampshade with Flower Crown